vsingerxiaoice-rwkv/xiaoicesing-io/docs/GettingStarted.md

 tensorboard --logdir checkpoints/
 ```

+> NOTICE
+>
+> If you are training a model with multiple GPUs (DDP), please add `--reload_multifile=true` option when launching TensorBoard, otherwise it may not update properly.

 ## Inference

 Inference of DiffSinger is based on DS files.
 Assume that you have a DS file named `my_song.ds` and your model is named `my_experiment`.